Shiba, Tokyo

 Shiba (芝) is an area of Minato ward in Tokyo, Japan and one of districts in the Shiba area.

 Shiba area

 Shiba was a ward of Tokyo City from 1878 to 1947.
 It was merged with Akasaka and Azabu wards to form Minato ward on March 15, 1947.
 The Shiba area (芝地域) is located in the eastern and southern parts of Minato ward and consisting of a number of districts including Atago, Kaigan, Kōnan, Shiba, Shiba-kōen, Shibaura, Shiba-daimon, Shirokane, Shirokanedai, Shinbashi, Daiba, Takanawa, Toranomon, Nishi-Shinbashi, Hamamatsuchō, Higashi-Shinbashi (aka Shiodome) and Mita.

-The main office of Minato ward and Zōjō-ji temple, the Great Main Temple of the Chinzai sect of Shingon Buddhism, are located in Shiba-kōen.
+The main office of Minato ward and Zōjō-ji temple, the Great Main Temple of the Chinzei sect of Jōdo-shū, are located in Shiba-kōen.